nicholaschenai/ai-for-code/papers/usaco-bench.md

 ## Eval
 - "However, all methods are still far from solving the benchmark above bronze level, the easiest difficulty tier."
 - smaller models struggle for silver and above, larger models struggle for gold and above. platinum remains unsolved
-- other than CodeLlamma, no model errs are mainly due to compile err (i.e. they get the syntax right and the main errors come from algorithmic or 'understanding the real problem' type of errors)
+- other than CodeLlama, no model errs are mainly due to compile err (i.e. they get the syntax right and the main errors come from algorithmic or 'understanding the real problem' type of errors)
 ### Zero shot
 - GPT-4 only achieves a 8.7% pass@1 accuracy with zero-shot CoT
 ![](assets/Pasted%20image%2020240518124446.png)